bansalrachit19/Tic-Tae-Toe/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or feedback, please reach out to [your email or other contact information].
+For any inquiries or feedback, please reach out to [bansalrachit311@gmail.com].